NMIT-WR/smart-address/apps/docs/content/en/explanation/strategies.md

 - Low latency
 - Good for search-as-you-type
 - Uses Radar Autocomplete when configured, otherwise HERE Discover, otherwise Nominatim
+- No fallback if the selected provider fails

 ## reliable